Position

 Responsibilities:

-• Develop and implement catering menus and pricing strategies.
+• Develop and implement event menus that meet the specific needs and preferences of clients.

 Qualifications

-• Bachelor's degree in Hospitality Management, Culinary Arts, or a related field.
+• Bachelor's degree in Hospitality Management, Culinary Arts, or related field.

-• Minimum of 5 years of experience in a catering management role.
+• Minimum of 5 years of experience in catering management or a similar role.

 • Strong leadership and team management skills.